skeetio/learngraphql-lessons/1-basics/4-invoking-mutations.md

 points: 20
 ```

-## First Mutation
+## First mutation

 Okay, let's add a new author to our blog.
-For that, apply this mutation in our GraphQL Sandbox.
+For that, apply this mutation to our GraphQL Sandbox.

 ~~~
 mutation {